liamb315/image_lstm/README.md

 # Questions
 1. Representation is sparse at the hidden layer FC7, concerning?
 2. Fix the max-sequence for each image (training and testing) and just generally devise a better strategy here.

+# TODO
+1. Automatically detect if the torch tensors need to be created at the beginning of train/test
+2.